 Make gravy with the leftover juices at the bottom for flavours you can’t beat.

-- Remove the lamb and let it rest whilst you make the gravy and serve your vegetable sides.
+- Firstly, remove the lamb and let it rest whilst you make the gravy and serve your vegetable sides.

-- Leave the meat juice in the bottom of your stainless steel roasting dish and place it on the stove over medium heat.
+- Now leave the meat juice in the bottom of your stainless steel roasting dish and place it on the stove over medium heat.

 - Put the arrowroot flour into a mug.
 Add a small amount of COLD water and mix to form a thick slurry.